-The Summer Dissertation Bootcamp is a 5-day writing event that lasts from 8:15 am to 4 pm each day.
+The Summer Dissertation Bootcamp is a multi-day writing event that lasts from 9:00 am to 3:00 pm each day.
 During this time, you will work with peers at a similar stage as you in structured writing blocks.
-Through communal lunch conversations, guest visits, and workshop sessions, you will dedicate 25 hours of work time to your project while also learning strategies for the writing process.
+Through communal lunch conversations, guest visits, and workshop sessions, you will dedicate hours of work time to your project while also learning strategies for the writing process.
 Students who have attended this event in the past have had great success in gaining momentum to complete their dissertations.

 Can I come?

-Like the weekend bootcamp, there is an application process for the week-long bootcamp, but it requires submission of a detailed work plan and confirmation from your advisor that you have discussed your plan with them.
-Beginning this year, our summer bootcamp is open to folks at both the dissertation and dissertation proposal stages.
+There is an application process for the week-long bootcamp.
+All applicants are required to submit a detailed work plan detailing specific writing goals for the event.
+Additionally, an email confirmation from your advisor that you have discussed your plan with them is required.
+Our summer bootcamp is open to folks at both the dissertation and dissertation proposal stages.

 How do I apply?

-- Eligible students must submit an application which includes a brief statement on how you hope to benefit from the Boot Camp and a detailed Writing Plan for the week.
+- Eligible students must submit an application which includes a brief statement on how you hope to benefit from the Bootcamp and a detailed Writing Plan for the bootcamp.

 - You should discuss your proposed writing goals with your dissertation chair.

-- Your chair must email us at firstname.lastname@example.org with approval of your writing plan for the 5 days.
+- Your chair must email us at firstname.lastname@example.org with approval of your Summer Dissertation Bootcamp writing plan.

 CWR Collaborative Events

-The CWR has teamed up with Sista Citizen to bring you the Black Solace Virtual Writing Retreats.
-These retreats are a black-centered space for students that will occur monthly over the Fall semester and have work blocks, a community lunch, and various break rooms featuring an art gallery, playlist, and meditation space.
+Black Solace Virtual Writing Retreats are a black-centered space for students that will occur throughout the Spring semester and have work blocks, a community lunch, and a group meditation.
+There will be breakout rooms available for a quiet study space and a music room.
+A CWR writing consultant will also be on-hand to co-facilitate and provide short consultation sessions in a separate breakout room.
 Come for as many or as few blocks as you like and make progress on your projects in an affirming and productive space.
-A CWR writing consultant will also be on-hand to co-facilitate and provide short consultation sessions.